-It’s the processed foods that get us in trouble and causes overeating and weight gain.
+It’s the processed foods that get us in trouble and causes weight gain.

 - Processed and packaged foods are void of the essential nutrients our body craves.
 Because we aren’t getting these nutrients our body naturally craves more and sets us up to overeat.

 - Most processed foods have corn syrup, soy beans, and chemicals added to them — all of which cause weight gain and bad health in general.